basho/basho_docs/source/languages/en/riak/ops/running/stats-and-monitoring.md

 tools are "best effort" and have no dedicated Basho support.
 We both appreciate and need your contribution to keep these tools stable and up to date.
 Please open up a GitHub issue on the repository if you'd like to be a maintainer.</br>
-Look for banners calling out the tools that do support the full set of Riak 2.x statistics!
+Look for banners calling out the tools we've verified that support the latest Riak 2.x statistics!
 </div>